What Redistricting Looks Like In Every State

 Powered by All About Redistricting

-Who controls redistricting in New Mexico in 2021?
+Who controls redistricting in New Mexico right now?

 Democrats fully control the congressional redistricting process.
 New maps are drawn by a bipartisan commission made up of citizens, but the Democratic state legislature can modify or reject the commission's proposals.
 The final map must be passed by the state legislature and signed into law by the Democratic governor.